Nudity in film: Hays Code Hollywood, 1934–1960s

 Independent film producers – i.e., those outside the studio system – were not bound by the restrictions of the Hays Code.
 However, they were subject to state censorship regimes and could be excluded from so-called family theatres.
 These films claimed to be educational and dealt with taboo topics such as drug parties, prostitution, and sexually transmitted infections.
 In the course of presenting the message, nudity at times made an appearance.

 These films, which emerged in the 1930s, were obliged to play in independent theaters or traveled across the United States in "roadshow" fashion.
 They were normally low-budget, and described as sensationalized exploitation films.
 Using this framework, brief nude scenes of women appeared in Maniac (1934) and Sex Madness (1937), and nude swimming sequences in Marihuana (1936) and Child Bride (1938).
 Child Bride was controversial because it included a topless and skinny-dipping scene by 12-year-old Shirley Mills, though in some versions the topless scene was cut out.

 Exploitative films with pseudo-ethnographic pretensions continued well into the 1960s.
 For example, Mau-Mau (1955), presented as a documentary of the violent nationalist uprising in Kenya, played the grindhouse circuit.
 Fabricated scenes filmed in front of a painted backdrop of an African village show nude and semi-clad "native" women being raped, strangled, and stabbed by machete-wielding maniacs.

 Other films containing nudity were the early underground 8mm pornographic films and fetish reels which, due to various censorship regimes, had only limited (usually clandestine) means of distribution and were only shown in private until the 1970s.

+Childhood nudity

+20th century films often depicted nude boys at a time when boys often engaged in nude swimming and used communal showers.
+The 1960 film Pollyanna begins with a scene of boys swimming nude in a river in a 1910s rural American setting.
+The 1968 film Robby, based upon Robinson Crusoe, shows full frontal nudity of two prepubescent boys for most of the film.
+The 1976 film 1900 contains a scene where two prepubescent boys undress, compare their penises, and discuss masturbation methods.
+As late as 1990, A Cry in the Wild depicted a nude adolescent boy diving into a lake.

+However, depictions of nude girls occasionally led to controversy—the 1938 film Child Bride received bans and complaints for its depiction of 12-year-old Shirley Mills engaging in nude swimming.
+The film failed to receive a certificate of approval from the Production Code Administration because of the onscreen female child nudity.